KohaILS/koha-manual-zh-cn/source/systempreferences.rst

 -  Don't

-.. _norwegianpatrondbusername-&-norwegianpatrondbpassword-label:
+.. _norwegianpatrondbusername-and-norwegianpatrondbpassword-label:

-NorwegianPatronDBUsername & NorwegianPatronDBPassword
+NorwegianPatronDBUsername and NorwegianPatronDBPassword
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Asks: Communicate with the Norwegian national patron database using the